 Also in December 2012, the District expanded the electronics recycling from just computers to include all electronics with a power cord.
 This includes televisions, office equipment, household appliances, and computers.
 Exclusions include console/projection televisions, non-intact appliances, items composed of glass/wood/ceramics, and refrigerant containing appliances.
-Electronics are being taken free of charge for recycling at the Landfill and Recycling Center locations during normal hours of operation.
+Electronics were being taken free of charge for recycling at the Landfill and Recycling Center locations during normal hours of operation.
 As well CFL tube lighting was added to the recyclables list including 2 feet, 4 feet, and 8 feet lengths.

 In 2013, the District started offering Vinyl Siding recycling at the Columbus/Bartholomew Recycling Center.
-The District is working with a vendor that accepts clean (free of other materials) vinyl siding for recycling.
-Approximately, 3.40 tons of vinyl siding was diverted from the landfill through this program In 2014.
-The District expanded the Household Hazardous Waste program by adding smoke detectors and alarms to the list of accepted items.
+The District was working with a vendor that accepted clean (free of other materials) vinyl siding for recycling.
+Approximately, 3.40 tons of vinyl siding was diverted from the landfill through this program.
+In 2014, The District expanded the Household Hazardous Waste program by adding smoke detectors and alarms to the list of accepted items.

 In July 2017, a \$20 fee was instated for Computer Monitors and Televisions due to rising costs from our Recycling vendor.
+As well, In July 2019, the Vinyl Siding Recycling Bin was removed by the vendor.

-The semi-annual Amnesty Days (Earth Day and America Recycles Day) in 2018 were successful in serving approximately 250 residents.
-In total, the District collected approximately 449 tires, 197 refrigerant-containing appliances (CFC) and 51 propane tanks.
+The semi-annual Amnesty Days (Earth Day and America Recycles Day) in 2019 collected approximately 557 tires, 118 refrigerant-containing appliances (CFC) and 53 propane tanks.